 - through the rental income of the applicant and/or the sponsor.

-Accommodation requirement: The applicant must provide evidence that there will be adequate accommodation, without recourse to public funds, for the family, including other family members who are not included in the application but who live in the same household, which the family owns or occupy exclusively;
+Accommodation requirement: The applicant must provide evidence that there will be adequate accommodation, without recourse to public funds, for the family, including other family members who are not included in the application but who live in the same household and who own or occupy the household exclusively.

-English Language Requirement: The applicant must meet the English language requirement to show that the applicant has English proficiency at CEFR level A1 as required by the UK Immigration Rules;
+English Language Requirement: The applicant must meet the English language requirement to demonstrate English proficiency at CEFR level A1, as required by the UK Immigration Rules.

-Tuberculosis Test Certificate: The applicant should provide a Tuberculosis test certificate, where this is required under Appendix T of the Immigration Rules.
+Tuberculosis Test Certificate: The applicant should provide a Tuberculosis test certificate when required under Appendix T of the Immigration Rules.

 The applicant’s UK partner must: